Membership Inference Attacks on Tokenizers of Large Language Models

-Notably, even at a false positive rate of $0.01\%$, both attacks can still achieve a true positive rate of nearly 10\%.
+Even at a false positive rate of $0.01\%$, both attacks can still achieve a true positive rate of nearly 10\%.
 Additional ROC curve results can be found in Figure~\ref{fig: full ROC curves}.

 \mypara{Efficiency Analysis} We further analyze the computational cost for both MIA via \vsignal and MIA via \fsignal across two phases: shadow tokenizer training and the remaining inference.
 In the phase of shadow tokenizer training, MIA via \vsignal trains multiple tokenizers (e.g., 96), resulting in a high computational cost.
 In contrast, MIA via \fsignal requires training only a single tokenizer, significantly reducing the overall cost.
 As shown in Table~\ref{training_time}, this leads to substantial savings in training time.
 In the inference phase, MIA via \vsignal involves frequent comparisons across different tokenizers, whereas MIA via \fsignal primarily estimates a power-law distribution, a much simpler computation.
 Table~\ref{MIA efficiency} confirms the shorter inference time of the latter method.
 For example, MIA via \vsignal takes over two hours to infer the membership of 4,133 datasets from a tokenizer with 140,000 tokens.
 However, MIA via \fsignal accomplishes the same task in under 20 minutes, making it efficient for large-scale attacks.